Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Introduction

 \subsection{Background}

-Throughout the years, researchers have paid close attention to acquire various ways for breaking the physical limits in sensing systems with the aim of enhancing their resolution.
+Throughout the years, researchers have paid close attention to acquire various ways of breaking the physical limits in sensing systems with the aim of enhancing their resolution.
 Generally speaking, super-resolution techniques are those mechanisms that address the problem of recovering high-resolution information from coarse-scale data.
-Interests in such field come from the fact that super-resolution techniques afford colossal performance improvement in a large number of real-world applications such as radar imaging \cite{mi2008radar}, non-optical medical imaging \cite{kennedy2007improved}, geophysics \cite{khaidukov2004diffraction}, microscopy \cite{mccutchen1967superresolution}, astronomy \cite{puschmann2005super}, communication systems \cite{luo2006low}, and computational photography, to mention a few.
+Interests in such field come from the fact that those techniques afford colossal performance improvement in many applications such as radar imaging \cite{mi2008radar}, medical imaging \cite{kennedy2007improved}, microscopy \cite{mccutchen1967superresolution}, astronomy \cite{puschmann2005super}, and communication systems, to mention a few.

 In this paper, we study the problem of identifying the parameters of a linear system from its response to multiple \emph{unknown signals}.
-More precisely, we consider a continuous-time linear system in which the observed signal $y\left(t\right)$ is a weighted sum of $R$ different versions of time-delayed and frequency-shifted unknown signals $s_{j}\left(t\right), j=1,\dots, R$ which can be written as
+More precisely, we consider a continuous-time linear system in which the observed signal $y\left(t\right)$ is a weighted sum of $R$ different versions of time-delayed and frequency-shifted unknown signals $s_{j}\left(t\right), j=1,\dots, R$. i.e.,